Pest Control for Bats

-We know that having bats in your home is not only scary, but can damage your house.
-Even though these critters are often unwanted houseguests, they are very important to the environment.
+We know that having bats in your home is not only scary, it can also cause damage to your house.
+But, even though these critters are often unwanted houseguests, they are very important to the environment.
 Catseye’s Bat Eviction Program follows state and federal regulations to ensure bats are protected throughout the removal process, but also ensuring your home is bat-free and safe for your family, pets, and guests.

 Bats look for sheltered areas to rest or raise their young.
-They often roost (literally where they "hang out" and congregate) in attics, soffits, under siding and behind gutters or shutters.
-Noticing bats flying around your home at dusk is a good indicator that you could have a bat problem.
-Also listen for buzzing and squeaking coming from the attic, these are the sounds of bats communicating with each other.
+They often roost (literally where they "hang out" and congregate) in attics, soffits, under siding, and behind gutters or shutters.
+Noticing bats flying around your home at dusk is a good indicator that you may have a bat problem.
+Also listen for buzzing and squeaking coming from the attic; these are the sounds of bats communicating with each other.
 Look for brown streaks on your siding from droppings and urine as well as piles of guano near the foundation.
 If you have a large bat infestation, your house may begin smelling like ammonia from a buildup of guano.